CarlosAvila099/War_Simulator/development_log.md

 We started by analizing all the parts needed for the simulation to work, after this we started by making the classes needed and by setting specific constrainsts each class had.
 This helped us to avoid making big changes when encountering problems.
 Then we started to implement it in code, each part will be explained below.

 ### Initialize
-For this part we needed to initialize the _Continents_ with certain properties:
+For this part we needed to initialize the _Continents_ with the properties mentioned before.
-* Territory
-* Population
-* Population Growth
-* Income per Capita
-* Literacy Rate
-* Military Spend by % of GDP
-* Government Rate

 To solve this, we created a _Continent_ class with these properties, as well as some lists to keep track of the land, borders and neighbors each _Continent_ had.
 We also created a _Land_ class to keep track of each peace of _Land_ a _Continent_ had.